suptalentdev/EthereumMiningCalculator/README.md

 * [Grunt](http://gruntjs.com/)

 Grunt does menial tasks.
 Grunt automatically inserts script and link tags (from bower_components and the app folder) into our index.html and then runs a html server on 0.0.0.0:9001

+## Contributing

+Contribution is encouraged!
+Feel free to fix a technical issue or raise a discussion about a math or logic issue.

+### The difficulty bomb

+You can see a discussion about the difficulty bomb at this [issue](https://github.com/AgeManning/EthereumMiningCalculator/issues/59).